-BC 501 Consulting Concepts and Corporate Finance (3) BC 510 A Consultants Approach to Leadership, Management, and Culture (3) BC 520 Diagnosing Operational Performance (3)
+BC 501 Applied Financial Analysis (3) BC 510 The Business of Consulting (3) BC 520 Effective Leadership (3)

-Coaching- Within the optional Coaching emphasis opportunity of the MAOL, students will develop critical coaching skills, including: effective and appropriate client interaction, active listening, goal setting, accountability, question development, personality styles and their impact on communication, and conflict resolution.
+Coaching- Within the optional Coaching emphasis opportunity of the MAOL, students will develop critical coaching skills including effective and appropriate client interaction, active listening, goal setting, accountability, question development, personality styles and their impact on communication, and conflict resolution.
 Additionally, every coach, whether internal or external, should adhere to a code of ethics, understand the coaching engagement and agreement process, and help their clients achieve a sustainable balance between their business and personal life.

-COA 501 Coaching Practice Development: Ethics, Concepts, and Applications (3) COA 510 Coaching Assessments, Surveys, and Questionnaires (3) COA 520 Leadership Development and Team Building (3)
+COA 501 Applied Financial Analysis (3) COA 510 The Business of Coaching (3) COA 520 Effective Leadership (3)

 Cyber Security- Major data breaches are front page news and organizations of all sizes in the public and private sector are targets of today's more sophisticated attacks.
-A business leader today must be able to move the organization forward while protecting critical infrastructure, computer systems, and data from cyber crime, cyber fraud, and cyber espionage.
+A business leader today must be able to move the organization forward while protecting critical infrastructure, computer systems, and data from cyber-crime, cyber fraud, and cyber espionage.
 Williamson College students who complete a cybersecurity emphasis as part of their MAOL will gain an understanding of how to effectively measure cyber risk to an organization, and what controls to deploy to manage that risk.